rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/addpy/README.md

     ```bash
     mssqlctl login -e https://<ip-address-of-endpoint-service-proxy>:30777 -u <user-name> -p <password>
     ```
-3. Deploy the application by running the following command, specifying the folder where your `spec.yaml` and `roll-dice.R` files are located:
+3. Deploy the application by running the following command, specifying the folder where your `spec.yaml` and `add.py` files are located:
     ```bash
-    mssqlctl app create --spec ./RollDice
+    mssqlctl app create --spec ./addpy
     ```
 4. Check the deployment by running the following command:
     ```bash
-    mssqlctl app list -n roll-dice -v [version]
+    mssqlctl app list -n addpy -v [version]
     ```
     Once the app is listed as `Ready` you can continue to the next step.
 5. Test the app by running the following command:
     ```bash
-    mssqlctl app run -n roll-dice -v [version] --input x=3
+    mssqlctl app run -n addpy -v [version] --input x=3,y=5
     ```
-    You should get output like the example for three dice below.
-The results of the dice rolled are in the `result` data frame:
+    You should get output like the example below.
+The result of adding 3+5 are returned as `result`.
     ```json
     {
       "changedFiles": [],